frjo/hugo-theme-zen/README.md

 * Use `site` instead of `.Site` and `$.Site`.
 * Use a default line-height of unitless 1.5.
 For headers it is set to 1.3.
 * Added `_extra.scss` where variables can be overridden.
+* The zen-gutters variable is now a calculated value based on window width.
+* Added max-line-width for readability, default to 70ch.
+* New shortcodes: button, svg, reflink and details.

 ### Todo